metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 1. Do not hide posts on smaller screens &mdash; wrap them into a navigation element.
 This way the resources used to get all posts on the back-end would have been not wasted on the front-end.

 2. Forget the vertical column separator lines.
 They can't be implemented with current best practices and they need workaround.
-Let form follow function.
-In this case function is coding standards.
+Let form follow function even if function is coding standards.

 3. Put that ad elsewhere.
 Combined with 2.) it's dangerous.
-Moving out of the post list will spare around half of development time and budget.
+Moving out of the grid will spare around half of development time and budget.

-With these above the task to implement the design would have been easy: use the CSS Grid.
+With these practical design decisions the implementation would have been easy: use the CSS Grid.
 Time spent would be from minutes to around half an hour.

 With vertical borders the CSS Grid technique &mdash; used across the site up until now &mdash; cannot be re-used.
 A research has to be done to see if the specification added the grid gap styling feature recently, or if there is a polyfill, or a nice workaround.

-It turned out only a workaround exists which won't fully solve the problem since the suggested bordering is ... complicated: it applies to middle columns excepting columns at the edge of the grid.
+It turned out only a workaround exists which won't fully solve the problem since the suggested bordering is ... complicated: it applies to middle columns treating columns at the edge as exceptions.

 Time spent with research and workarounds: around an hour.

-To move forward and implement the comp a loop has to be created over grid elements adding border only where necessary.
+To implement the comp a loop has to be created over grid elements adding border only where necessary.
 For that I've already had a component built on Flexbox.
 Importing, adjusting to this current project took around half an hour.
 If it had to be written from scratch it would take at least an hour in plus.

 Inserting the ad between the posts is way more complicated.
 It's about adding exceptions to an existing well working code.
 The back-end code displaying a post list has to be modified to insert the ad; on the front-end the grid has to be re-drawn and re-bordered.

 The final front-end code is so ugly it is worth a look. <sup id="footnote--2">[2](#footnotes--2)</sup>

 Time spent: around an hour.